 What other kind of photography do you do?

 Even though most of my work revolves around people, I do enjoy all aspects of photography.
 I do some commercial and editorial work for local companies and magazines, as well as portrait, lifestyle and family sessions.
 I used to shoot ski/snowboard and mountain biking for a living and still go out to shoot these adventures from time to time.

 What kind of gear do you use?

-I currently use a Nikon D850 and a range of lenses as my main camera, with a Fuji XT2 and lenses as a second camera.
+I currently use a Nikon D850 and a range of lenses as my main camera, with a Nikon Z6 as a second camera.

 I am in the early stages of planning my wedding.
 Do you have any recommendations for other vendors?

 I would love to help you out with finding other vendors!
 Whistler is a pretty small place and we have quite a close group in the wedding vendor community.
 Planners, hair and makeup, commissioners, videographers and photographers…we are like a family here.
 Each weekend we get to see a lot of the same faces and we even hang out outside of our work.
 There are so many wonderful vendors here in town and I would be happy to introduce you to them!